Naatchi/NaatchiBot-Rewrite/README.md

+# AS OF 6/10/23 THIS REPOSITORY IS NOT MAINTAINED

+this project is relatively old in AI standards and I have other endevords I am looking towards making it difficult to work on this. an updated version of this project will be released in the future utilizing tensorflow for quicker predictions and a website for interfacing.

+---

 Mission Statement:
     so basically i had this old ai i made back in highschool and i want to incorperate it into a next.js/react website. im starting from scratch because my old code is bad and i think i can do better like 4 years later lol.